London in Spring: A Photo Diary

 Holland Park

-A park discovered by my mother, once we set foot inside we felt like we were in the middle of a forest, in the heart of London.
+It is a park that my mother discovered.
+Once we set foot inside, we felt like we were in the middle of a forest in the heart of London.

-Vivid peacocks were wandering around, a squirrel wanted to steal my camera, and we took so many pictures with the marvelous flowers.
-Definitely one of the most beautiful botanical gardens worth visiting in London.
+Vivid peacocks were wandering around, a squirrel wanted to steal my camera, and we took many pictures with the marvelous flowers—one of the most beautiful botanical gardens worth visiting in London.

 Kensington